StuartsProjects/StuartsProjects.github.io/_posts/2025-10-01-LoRa-Testing-for-868Mhz.md

 Antenna F looks suspicious, poor RSSI and poor SWR, such are the benefits of purchasing stuff from the large far East market places.
 It did have a similar SWR at 2.5Ghz, so maybe it was actually some type of multi band antenna, that was just poor in all bands.

 The testing and comparison of the 7 antennas took about 30 minutes.

+## Packet delays

+Appreciate that the receiver program, on receipt of a packet, can spend a fair bit of time printing the details of the packet, displaying them on the OLED, sending to Bluetooth and logging to the SD card.
+Thus do not attempt to use very short delays between packet transmissions, the receiver can miss packets because its busy processing the last received packet.

 ## Important Note